-Akhilesh Yadav, the leader of the Samajwadi Party, has vowed to reconcile with his estranged uncle Shivpal Yadav ahead of the Uttar Pradesh assembly elections.
+Akhilesh Yadav, the leader of the Samajwadi Party, who is emerging as a major competitor to the BJP ahead of the Uttar Pradesh assembly elections, has agreed to reconcile with his estranged uncle Shivpal Yadav.

 Akhilesh Yadav, the leader of the Samajwadi Party, who is emerging as a major competitor to the BJP ahead of the Uttar Pradesh assembly elections, has agreed to reconcile with his estranged uncle Shivpal Yadav.
 Akhilesh Yadav posted a photo of himself and Shivpal Yadav after a 45-minute meeting in Lucknow, saying the two had agreed to form an alliance for the key 2022 assembly poll.